gulp-cookery/gulp-chef/README.md

 #### Recipe / Plugin Reserved Configuration Properties

 Recipes and plugins can [define](#Configuration_Schema) their own configuration properties using [JSON Schema](http://json-schema.org/).
-In this case, you can write configuration values directly inside the configuration entry without the "`config`" keyword.
+In this case, you can write configuration values directly inside the configuration entry without the "`$`" character and the "`config`" keyword.

 For example, the "gulp-ccr-browserify" plugin defines "`bundles`", and "`options`" properties, you can put them directly inside the configuration entry.

 Instead of this: